fgauna12/fgauna12.github.io/_posts/2020-01-08-what-if-we-deployed-to-production-daily.md

 What about identifying issues in experience?

 Well, just because we *deploy* something, it doesn't mean that we have to *release* it.
 When features are first being developed and the user interface is still being worked out, we can leverage feature flags.
 [Feature flag platforms](https://launchdarkly.com/) allow us to define code blocks that will only execute when a flag is enabled.
 With many of these platforms, we can conditionally enable these code blocks for only certain users under certain circumstances.
 If that's the case, we could define feature flags that target internal employees to show these features being developed so that we can continue **deploying daily**.
-Obviously, if our internal users are able to use the feature in production, we could test the user experience *and* as we gain confidence we can enable these features to a greater audience of users.
+Obviously, if our internal users are able to use the feature in production, we could test the user experience.
+Laster, as we gain confidence we can enable these features to a greater audience.

 What about database changes?
 Those are scary.